chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 == Frequently Asked Questions ==

-PLEASE get your widgets working in a sidebar BEFORE activating this plugin, and PLEASE read https://wordpress.org/plugins/amr-shortcode-any-widget/installation/ and the settings page before asking any questions.
+PLEASE get your widgets working in a sidebar BEFORE activating this plugin, and PLEASE read the installation instructions (?is the plugin directory showing them!?) and the settings page before asking any questions.

 **Widget help, the widget is doing this, when it should do that**